akauppi/GroundLevel-firebase-es/README.md

 - `firebase`
   - `npm install -g firebase-tools`

+You should use `firebase-tools` >= 8.11.1. <!-- because of https://github.com/firebase/firebase-tools/issues/2610 -->

 >💡 From time to time, run the `npm install -g firebase-tools` command again, to update the tools.
 Especially worth it if you run into problems.

 <!-- tbd. is this actually needed?: